Blue Chip (album)

 Blue Chip is the third album by Acoustic Alchemy, released under the MCA Master Series label in 1989, and again under GRP in 1996.

-The album presented an experiment with pop music in the band's signature style, using strong, memorable melody lines.
+The album presented an experiment with pop music in the band's signature style using strong memorable melody lines.

-The most successful track here is "Catalina Kiss", the album opener and a longstanding live favourite.
+The most successful track is "Catalina Kiss", the album opener and a longstanding live favourite.
 Using a shuffle rhythm, the track calls upon the saxophone for embellishments, whilst tonal harmonies between the two guitars evoke a strong melody.
-JazzTrax presenter Art Good suggested that the track was inspired by an appearance by the band at the 1988 Catalina Island Jazz Festival.
+JazzTrax host Art Good suggested that the song was inspired by a performance the band performed at the Catalina Island Jazz Festival in 1988.